kyfex-uwu/startup/README.md

  - [x] 10% Your frontend calls third party service endpoints (yep, look at the splash text on the main page (the white bar above the title))
  - [x] 20% Your backend provides service endpoints (yuh huh, /api/user/[username] gets the user's data)
  - [x] 20% Your frontend calls your service endpoints (yep, go to https://startup.kyfexuwu-byucs260.click/user/[username] to see this)

+## Login Deliverable

+Note: I'm using DynamoDB for my application instead of MongoDB
+ - [x] Prerequisite: Simon Login deployed to your production environment
+ - [x] Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page
+ - [x] Prerequisite: Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review the voter app as an example.
+ - [x] Prerequisite: At least 10 git commits spread consistently throughout the assignment period.
+ - [x] 20% Supports new user registration (/register)
+ - [x] 20% Supports existing user authentication (/login)
+ - [x] 20% Stores application data in MongoDB (user info and user stats, /user/kyfex for an example)
+ - [x] 20% Stores and retrieves credentials in MongoDB
+ - [x] 20% Restricts application functionality based upon authentication (you can only save your stats if you are logged in)

 [notes](classwork/notes.md)